hrvthzslt/personal-site/content/posts/modernizing-vim-without-plugins-as-a-liar/index.md

 endif
 ```

 This is only a segment, demonstrating that I was not really content with this solution.
-And it did break another compatibility, up until this time, this config was compatible with **Neovim** as well, and I was not up for figuring out how to fix that.
+And it did break another compatibility.
+Up until this time, this config was compatible with **Neovim** as well, and I was not up for figuring out how to fix that.

 ![Silly fzf in Vim](silly-fzf-vim.gif)